-- STOP: Octagonal sign with white wording and border on red background. - YIELD: White inverted triangle with red wording and border with a white border band. - DO NOT ENTER: White square with a red circle that has a white band horizontally across the center of the circle and the words "DO NOT ENTER" in white letters on the upper and lower parts of the circle.
+- STOP: Octagonal sign with white wording and border on red background. - YIELD: White inverted triangle with red wording and border with a white border band. - CROSSBUCK: X-shaped railroad crossing sign with black wording on a white background means the same as a Yield sign.
+Motorists must always yield the right-of-way to trains.
+Trains cannot swerve to avoid motorists. - DO NOT ENTER: White square with a red circle that has a white band horizontally across the center of the circle and the words "DO NOT ENTER" in white letters on the upper and lower parts of the circle.